Posted on behalf of Stephens, Anderson & Cummings on Sep 13, 2016 in Auto Accidents

 The victim of the most recent Telsa crash agrees, as he believes the autopilot feature can give people a ‘false sense of security’ and reiterates that drivers must keep their hands on the steering wheels and their feet on the pedals.
 He is not suing the manufacturer and he still drives a Tesla but not in autopilot mode.

 Telsa recently announced that it is improving autopilot by incorporating updated radar signal processing in an attempt to reduce self-driving vehicles from crashing.

 If you have been injured because of a self-driving car, contact the skilled auto accident attorneys at Stephens, Anderson & Cummings today.
-We will fight for maximum compensation for the damages you have suffered.
+A Fort Worth injury attorney from our firm can fight for maximum compensation for the damages you have suffered.